Feijoa sellowiana pineapple guava

-This rather striking small tree or large shrub exhibits two contrasting tones of green, being silvery underneath the leaves, and in late spring adds an accent of bright red flowers.
-The flower gets its effect from its bunch of long stiff stamens as also do the related eucalypts, which have learned to dispense entirely with petals as a means of attracting pollinators.
-In the case of Acca, the petals are succulent and may be eaten.
+This rather striking small tree or large shrub exhibits two contrasting tones of green, being silvery underneath the leaves, and in late spring adds an accent of bright flowers.
+The flower gets its effect from its bunch of long stiff red stamens as also do the related eucalypts, which have learned to dispense entirely with petals as a means of attracting pollinators.
+In the case of feijoa, the red and white petals are sweetly succulent and may be eaten.

 Later in the fall the gray-green oval pineapple-flavored fruits ripen.
-There are many on campus, including two about 12 feet tall at 591 Salvatierra Street, and a tall one at 743 Cooksey Lane; three or four were being clipped as a low hedge on Abbott Way at Rogers House prior to its relocation to 581 Capistrano Way as part of the Munger Project.
-Several can be seen at Rains Houses to each side of the Hacienda Commons.
-There are others near Stern Hall and also at the Bing Nursery School, the latter pruned as a large hedge.
+There are many on campus, including two about 12 feet tall at 691 Salvatierra Street, and a tall one at 743 Cooksey Lane.
+Several can be seen at Rains Houses on each side of the Hacienda Commons.
+Others are pruned as hedges along the north and south fronts of Stern Hall and also at the Bing Nursery School.

 Name derivation: Acca: Peruvian name; Feijoa – da Silva Feijo, an 18th century Spanish naturalist; sellowiana – Friedrich Sellow (1789–1831), German botanist who collected in South America.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 Minor edits; corrected Salvatierra address; removed reference to Rogers House hedge (the house was moved); genus name had changed to Acca but has now returned to Feijoa (Jan 2024, SP).